ninabarzh/ipa/content/en/docs/take-back-power/how.md

 ## Metadata logs, browser history, and app data

-The digital trail you don’t see—until you need it.
+The digital trail you don’t see, until you need it.

 - Browser history:
   - Shows access patterns, visited links, login attempts